-Civil society organizations in El Paso, Texas, and in Reynosa, Mexico, informed KIND of CBP turnbacks of unaccompanied children, including as recently as early April 2019.
+Civil society organizations in El Paso, Texas, and in Reynosa, Mexico, informed KIND that CBP was turning back unaccompanied children at the POE there, including in early April 2019.

-When children are turned away from ports of entry, KIND learned it often leaves them no choice but to take serious risks in order to reach the safety of the United States.
-For example, staff at a civil society shelter in Reynosa told KIND that after some unaccompanied children there were turned back at the POE, out of desperation, some attempted to cross the Rio Grande River to try to enter between ports.
+When children are turned away from ports of entry, it often leaves them no choice but to take serious risks to reach the safety of the United States.
+For example, staff at a civil society shelter in Reynosa reported that after some unaccompanied children there were turned back at the POE, some attempted to cross the Rio Grande River to enter between ports out of desperation.
 Others traveled through cartel-controlled areas to reach ports that they had heard were processing unaccompanied children.

-In addition to unlawful turn-backs of children that CBP knows to be unaccompanied, CBP officials inadvertently turn away unaccompanied children they have not identified as children or as unaccompanied.
-For example, about halfway between Juárez and the El Paso del Norte POE, CBP officials standing on the bridge check for U.S. passports, or for visas or other authorization to enter the United States.
-CBP agents do not routinely or systematically ask individuals on the bridge or approaching the port their age - running the risk that they may fail to identify unaccompanied children, particularly older teenagers who may easily be mistaken for young adults, and may tell them to wait in Mexico.
-CBP claims to process unaccompanied children immediately and without delay at ports where adult asylum seekers must register on a waitlist to apply for asylum.
-But KIND has heard from civil society organizations in Nogales, as well as along other parts of the border, that unaccompanied children are turned away from ports and told ports are full because CBP does not identify them as unaccompanied children.
+In addition to unlawful turn-backs of children that CBP knows to be unaccompanied, CBP officials inadvertently turn away unaccompanied children that they have failed to identify as children or as unaccompanied.
+For example, about halfway between Juárez and the El Paso del Norte POE, CBP officials standing on the bridge check for U.S. passports or other forms of authorization to enter the United States.
+CBP agents do not systematically ask individuals to provide their age - running the risk that they may fail to identify unaccompanied children, particularly older teenagers who may easily be mistaken for young adults.
+In these cases, CBP may instruct the individual to wait in Mexico where adult asylum seekers must register on a waitlist7 to apply for asylum.
+Despite CBP claims that it processes unaccompanied children immediately and without delay, KIND has learned from civil society organizations in Nogales, as well as along other parts of the border, that CBP officials have informed unaccompanied children that the port is full.
+CBP has then turned them away because it failed to identify them as unaccompanied children, who are supposedly exempt from the requirements of the metering system.8